Girish1704/Copilot-Studio-Lab1/LabFiles/getting-started.md

 ## Architecture

-You'll progress through a comprehensive three-exercise journey designed for maximum learning impact:
+You'll complete a focused two-exercise journey that delivers maximum value in 60 minutes:

-1. **Safe Travels Agent Creation & Deployment (20 mins):** Build and customize the Safe Travels agent from template, integrate company travel policies, and publish to Teams and Microsoft 365 Copilot for enterprise access.
+1. **Safe Travels Agent Creation & Teams Deployment (30 mins):** Build and customize the Safe Travels agent from template, test its capabilities, and publish to Teams for immediate use by employees.

-2. **Agent Flows & Business Process Automation (20 mins):** Create sophisticated Agent Flows for travel approval workflows, integrate with Teams channels for automated notifications, and build custom topics that leverage flow-based automation.

-3. **Multi-Agent Orchestration & Advanced Integration (20 mins):** Develop a specialized Leave Manager agent, implement multi-agent collaboration scenarios, and configure intelligent task delegation between agents for complex business processes.
+2. **Agent Flows & Multi-Agent Basics (30 mins):** Create a simple travel approval flow, set up basic multi-agent orchestration with a Leave Manager agent, and see how agents can work together to handle complex requests.

 ## Architecture Diagram